-Design contests are a staple at floral industry events for a good reason.
+Floral design competitions are a staple at industry events for a good reason.
 Designers love participating and all the attendees love seeing what they come up with.
 Unfortunately they also involve an insane amount of work for the volunteers – judges and organizers that make them possible.

-We first became aware of this at the 2019 GLFEE.
+We first became aware of this at the 2019 Great Lakes Floral & Event Expo (GLFEE).
 When everybody else was at the Friday night reception the volunteers were still scoring the entries.
 And when the scoring was done the volunteers spent another hour totalling everything up.
 By the time they were done pretty much everyone else had gone to bed – the volunteers had missed a full night of one the best events in the industry.

 We committed that night to making things easier the next year through technology.
-And, at the 2020 GLFEE, we debuted a new scoring app created specifically to make design contests easier to run.
+And, at the 2020 GLFEE, we debuted a new scoring app created specifically to make design competitions easier to run.

 Each judge was supplied with a tablet loaded with the application.
 All they had to do was walk up to an arrangement, scan the bar code and start scoring it.
 Results were tabulated instantly.